PiotrWeppo/PiotrWeppo/README.md

 # 💫 About Me:
-<p align="center">I am a graduate of Automation and Robotics at the Warsaw University of Technology.
-Now I'm learning programming (mainly in Python).</p>
+<p align="center">Graduate of Automation and Robotics at the Warsaw University of Technology.
+Currently learning programming (mainly Python).</p>

 # 💻 Tech Stack: